pythonitalia/pycon/README.md

     pipx install invoke

-this will install globally invoke.
+this will install globally invoke (in a separate environment, but you can use pip if you don't want to use pipx).
 To run the setup, run the following command:

     invoke setup